controllercustom/wifi_control/README.md

 WiFi.

-Other access methods such as eye gaze and head tracking may also be used but the focus here is on Apple Accessiblity Voice Control.
+Other access methods such as eye gaze and head tracking may also be used but the focus here is on Apple Accessibility Voice Control.

 For simplicity, a single LED is supported but any hardware a microcontroller can control may have a web page interface.
 For example, motors, servos, relays,